 Addressing the complex needs of high-utilizing patients

 Along with the Camden Coalition for Healthcare Providers, the Association of American Medical Colleges, the National Academies of Practice and the Council on Social Work Education, Primary Care Progress is a proud partner in the Interprofessional Student Hotspotting Collaborative.
 This annual, six-month learning collaborative trains interprofessional student teams from across the country as they learn to identify and engage with high-utilizing patients in their communities with multiple complex health conditions.
-In the process, they develop their own capacity for teamwork, leadership, and advocacy.
+In the process, supported by PCP's Relational Leadership™ training, they develop their own capacity for teamwork, leadership, and advocacy.

 A Closer Look